 I am reminded of John 15:5 where Jesus says, “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”

-It is BECAUSE I am made painfully aware of my own shortcomings sometimes that I am able to see the stark contrast between my own human nature and the wonderful work that He is doing in me.
+It is BECAUSE we are made painfully aware of our own shortcomings sometimes that we are able to see the stark contrast between our own human nature and the wonderful work that He is doing in us.

 4. Our failures give us the opportunity to learn.

-My youngest son is just learning to walk.
-I know that this is a new skill for him.
-I know that he is still working on his ability to control his muscles and maintain his balance.
-I know that for him to take one or two steps at this stage is a huge accomplishment.
+When your child was learning to walk, you knew it was a new skill for him.
+You knew that he was still working on his ability to control his muscles and maintain his balance.

 5. Our failures give us the opportunity to model how to fix our own mistakes in front of our children.

-They can learn more from me being transparent about my mistakes and modeling how to apologize and ask for forgiveness than they would learn from me if I actually was perfect.
+They can learn more from us being transparent about our mistakes and modeling how to apologize and ask for forgiveness than they would learn from us if we actually were perfect.

-When I behave badly, I take time to get myself composed, then I explain to them that my behavior was not okay and I apologize and ask them to forgive me.
-I want them to learn that everyone makes mistakes in life and that how a person fixes their own mistakes can show just as much or more character than if they had never made the mistake to begin with.
+When you do this, it teaches them that everyone makes mistakes in life.
+It also models for them how to fix those mistakes.
+How a person fixes their own mistakes can show just as much or more character than if they had never made that mistake to begin with.

 6. Our failures give us the opportunity to teach our children how to extend grace to others.

-When I react to circumstances badly and I apologize for my bad behavior and explain to them that it wasn’t about them at all, but rather a result of my own stressors and lack of regulating my emotions adequately, it builds the foundation to learn those more complex lessons about relationships when they get older.
+When we react to circumstances badly, but we apologize for our bad behavior and explain to them that it wasn’t about them at all, but rather a result of our own stressors and lack of regulating our emotions adequately, it builds the foundation to learn those more complex lessons about relationships when they get older.

 7. Our failures give us the opportunity to point our children to the One who is always perfect and who never makes mistakes.